alertbox/docsify-served/docs/README.md

 ## Welcome

+> ### Important!
+> Docsify Served has been archived since we switched  to development containers.
+It's much more simpler to use and maintain.
+Have a look at [@alertbox/vscode-remote-try-docsify](https://alertbox.github.io/vscode-remote-try-docsify) to learn more.

 > The docsify server running on docker is called **Docsify Served!** Find out more at [https://docsify.js.io/cli](https://docsifyjs.github.io/docsify-cli).

 <p align="center">